back

 Setup

 The Setup tab allows you to configure your OWC Jellyfish for the first time.
 When you click that, you’ll see two headings, Discovered and Configured.
-You’ll also see a circular arrow button that refreshes anything on this tab, and a globe icon that launches your computer’s Network settings if you should need to update any of those.
+You’ll also see a circular arrow that refreshes this tab, as well as a globe that launches your Mac’s Network settings.

-Once configured, clicking on the name of a connected OWC Jellyfish will bring up a status box showing the build of your OWC Jellyfish, server IP, serial number, and client settings like your IP Address and Subnet Mask.
-You’ll see a red button at the top right of the box to unconfigure if you should ever need to, and an X in the top left corner to exit this dialogue box.
+Once configured, if you click on the name of your OWC Jellyfish, this will open a panel that shows your OWC Jellyfish build, its IP address, serial number, as well as client-side IP Address and Subnet Mask.
+You’ll also see a red button at the top right of the panel to unconfigure should you ever need to, and an ‘X’ in the top left corner to exit this dialogue box.

-Clicking Don’t See Your OWC Jellyfish? at the bottom of the setup tab will launch a manual setup if you encounter any issues with the automatic setup.
-Here is a link to OWC’s step-by-step manual setup: Manually Set Up a Workstation Connection to OWC Jellyfish via a Switch
+Here is a link to OWC’s step-by-step manual setup: Manually Set Up a Workstation Connection to OWC Jellyfish via a Switch.

 Shares

-In the list of shares, your OWC Jellyfish will initially only list two: OWC Jellyfish and J-Cache.
-Toggling on for any one of those will mount that share for you.
-When prompted for a username and password to mount the OWC Jellyfish, you can enter the initial dummy credentials that are a placeholder until you set your own credentials.
+Your OWC Jellyfish ships with two shares already set up: Jellyfish and J-Cache.
+If you click the toggle switch next to each share name, the share will mount on your Mac.
+When prompted for a username and password, you can enter the default credentials that ship with your OWC Jellyfish, or your your own credentials if you’ve already completed this step.
 Toggling on the mounting button will bring up two additional buttons for the selected share: Auto and Index.
 Selecting Auto is recommended.
 While selecting Index will give you greater indexed search options within your share, it slows down your access considerably.
 Clicking the Refresh arrow at the top will quickly repopulate your list, where you can double check to see that any new changes you’ve selected have taken place.

 The initial login credentials to mount the OWC Jellyfish and J-Cache SMB shares are: